hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   a directive to mark the current location/address in the program where this directive is encountered

+  This can be the destination of either if-goto|if-jump or if-call or call or jump|goto or checkjump

+  ie destination of conditional/unconditional jumps as well as calls.

 * if condition check

   These check values specified between themselves and inturn either call spcified function or goto specified label